acc1dentally/idkman-s-Mods/README.md

 **1. Sword - The Doom of Illyria**

-      Despoiler of Illyria: 35% chance to recover instantly on attacking, +15 deflection
+      Despoiler of Illyria: 35% chance to recover instantly on attacking

-        Upgrade: Conqueror of Illyria: 75% chance to recover instantly on attacking, +25 deflection
+        Upgrade: Conqueror of Illyria: 75% chance to recover instantly on attacking

-      Runed Riposte: Counterattack enemy when missed in melee

       Arcane Surge: +3 to Metaphysics, Arcana. +25% action speed with spells